jamaal-hussein/osaint/README.md

 / _ \\__ \/ _` | | || ' \))|  _|
 \___/|___/\__,_| |_||_||_|  \__|
 ```
-oSaint is an OSINT tool that can do Passive and Active OSINT.
-This tool was made on Linux Mint and was tested on Mint, so it is unconfirmed if it can run on any other Operating System.
-If it can, it will only work on UNIX systems.
+oSaint is a tool for Active OSINT (Open-Source Intelligence).
+It was made and tested on Linux.

 # Features
 • WHOIS Lookup